 Under Section 49.031 of the Texas Penal Code, you violate Texas’ open container law if you:

 You can be charged with possession of something like a bottle, can or flask if it is found nearby you, and given the circumstances, you either knew or should have known it was there.
-An open container is anything that holds alcohol which is open or has been opened.
+An open container is anything that holds alcohol or liquor that is open or has been opened.
 A bottle of whiskey with a broken seal is an example.
 It doesn’t matter if the car is being operated, or if it is stopped or parked.

 The police must find the opened container in the car’s “passenger area,” or the cabin.
 You can’t be charged if the container is in the glove compartment, trunk or the area behind the “last upright seat” if the car has no trunk.